-MOL Group measures but does not disclose total volume of hydrocarbon discharged within produced water.
-Disclosue of this indicator is under consideration
+PARTIAL REPORTING EXPLANATION: MOL Group measures but does not disclose total volume of hydrocarbon discharged within produced water, nor does it disclose Percentage of produced water by disposal method.

 Volume of flared and vented hydrocarbon

 Flaring refers to the controlled burning of hydrocarbons for technical or safety reasons.
 The gas flared in Exploration and Production is typically 'associated petroleum gas' (APG), while in Downstream gases generated during the refining process are usually flared for safety reasons.
 Oil and gas leakages are considered to be losses of valuable material that represent operational inefficiency.